Mayavi (2007 film)

 Mayavi (English: Mystifier) is a 2007 Indian Malayalam-language action comedy film directed by Shafi and written by the Rafi Mecartin duo, starring Mammootty in the title role with Gopika, Sai Kumar, Manoj K. Jayan, Salim Kumar, Suraj Venjaramoodu, Vijayaraghavan and Santhosh Jogi in supporting roles.
 It was a commercial success and was remade in Tamil as Vallakottai in 2010.
-The film was a major commercial success and was the highest grossing Malayalam movie of the year.
+The film was also the highest grossing Malayalam movie of the year.

 Plot

 Small time criminal, Mahi gets released from prison early.
 He has a reputation of beating up his rivals in the darkness.
 Mahi wants to help fellow inmate Balan whose brother Satheesh is in need of money for a life saving operation.
 A fellow crook, Giri proposes an assignment for Mahi which will earn him enough money for the operation.
 Thottappally Surendran plans to murder Sivasankaran to settle an old score.
 Sivasankaran is serving life sentence for killing Surendran's father and is due to be released on short term parole.
 As part of a master plot, Surendran wants another man to accept the criminal charge and punishment.

 Mahi takes up the assignment and sets off to the island village along with Giri.
 During the boat service to the village, they meet Indu, the caretaker of Sivasankaran.
 During the trip, Indu gets harassed by Thottappally Sugunan, Surendran's brother.
 Mahi saves Indu with a single kick at Sugunan from the back which causes the boat to sink.
 Mahi saves the unconscious Indu from drowning and flees the scene immediately.
 On meeting Surendran, Mahi agrees to the task for Rs 8,00,000.
 Mahi and Giri are instructed to hang around the fishing village till Sivasankaran arrives on parole.
 Kannan Srank, a henchman of Surendran acts as their local contact.